 Once the basics are covered, talk to your agent about other types of coverage you may need.
-Coverage like mechanical breakdown, loss of income, and maybe even some types of hazardous coverage if your business needed warrant it.
-The key to maximizing coverage coupled with affordability is working with your licensed insurance professional every step of way in formalizing your landscaper insurance package.
+Coverage like mechanical breakdown, loss of income, and maybe even some type of hazardous coverage, if your business warrants it.
+The key to maximizing coverage coupled with affordability is working with your licensed insurance professional every step of way in creating your lawn care insurance package.